HenrikJoreteg/react-internal-nav/README.md

 The component will listen to clicks and determine whether the link clicked is internal to the app or not, using the excellent [local-links](https://www.npmjs.com/package/local-links) module by [@LukeKarrys](https://twitter.com/lukekarrys).

-The `onInternalNav` callbac will be called with the `pathname` as the argument (including beginning slash, i.e. `/some-path`) whenever a user navigates by clicking a link within the app as long as...
+The `onInternalNav` callback will be called with the `pathname` as the argument (including beginning slash, i.e. `/some-path`) whenever a user navigates by clicking a link within the app as long as...

 1. the user wasn't holding modifier keys (thiw way, ctrl/cmd + click still open in new window)
 2. the link doesn't have `_target='blank'`